cybergavin/azure-cli-labs/az-webapp-sql-smi/README.md

 ## Requirements

 The following requirements must be met to launch this lab/demo successfully:
-- Use a Linux system (any distro, WSL)
+- Linux (any distro, WSL)
+- Perl (usually available with any modern Linux distro)
 - **sqlcmd** command line utility for connecting to Azure SQL must be installed.
 Refer the [Microsoft docs](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-ver15).
 Ensure that *sqlcmd* is in the PATH.
 - **Azure CLI** must be installed
 - **git** must be installed